Module32/Module32/README.md

 👀 `I love learning new and cool things, such as physics, chemistry, and mathematics.` I also really like coding and experimenting with new software and hardware.
 I have a knack for messing around with beta software and never leaving my working software alone... sometimes improving it and usually breaking it...

-🌱 `I’m currently learning about APIs.` I finished learning statistics some time ago, and I do know a fair bit of calculus.
-I also learned physics and chemistry.
+🌱 `I’m currently learning about math in general.` I like to dabble in subjects that I find interesting.
+It's obviously not a rigorous way of studying, but eh.

 💞️ `My friend and I are both very good friends as well as coders.` Both of us love developing, and we both want to found a company together when we grow up that will enable us to change the world.